 Why Destination Brands Need Different Rules Than Consumer Brands

+Most branding advice is written for consumer products.
+Build a clear value proposition.
+Define your target customer.
+Create a consistent visual identity.
+Deploy it across every touchpoint.
 That advice isn't wrong.
-But when you apply it directly to a destination -- a resort, a tourism district, a public venue complex, a ski area -- it breaks down in ways that are subtle and expensive.
+But apply it directly to a destination -- a resort, a tourism district, a public venue complex, a ski area -- and it breaks down in ways that are subtle, structural, and expensive.

-At Made by Plume, we've spent years working at the intersection of hospitality branding and place-based identity.
-We've seen what happens when destination operators hire agencies that treat a resort like a sneaker brand or a tourism district like a SaaS company.
+At Made by Plume, we've spent years at the intersection of hospitality branding and place-based identity, working from Reno, forty-five minutes from Lake Tahoe, inside one of the most seasonally demanding destination economies in the country.
+We've watched what happens when destination operators hire agencies that treat a resort like a sneaker brand.
 The work looks professional.
-It also misses the point entirely.
+It also misses the point entirely, because destination brands operate under fundamentally different conditions than consumer brands.

-Destination brands operate under fundamentally different conditions than consumer brands.
 Understanding those differences is the first step toward building a brand that actually works for a place.

-When a resort, a tourism district, or a public venue builds a brand, they control maybe 30% of the actual guest experience.
-The rest is shaped by independent restaurants, retail shops, weather, traffic, other visitors, local residents, and a dozen stakeholders who all have opinions about what the brand should say.
+Consider the contrast.
+When Nike builds a brand, they control the product, the packaging, the retail environment, the advertising, and increasingly the direct-to-consumer relationship.
+When a resort, a tourism district, or a public venue builds a brand, the other 70% of the experience is shaped by independent restaurants, retail shops, weather, traffic, other visitors, local residents, and a dozen stakeholders who all have opinions about what the brand should say.

 - Property owners who care about values and tax rates